VOLUNTEER IN PERU

 Volunteer in Peru and get the chance to travel around and experience some of the country’s spectacular scenery.
 This could include a glimpse of the famous “Lost City of the Incas”, Machu Picchu, or visit Yanachaga-Chemillen National Park – recognised by UNESCO for its rare cloud forest ecosystems and wealth of biodiversity.

 Peru’s weather is extremely diverse.
 In fact, 28 of the world’s 32 climates and microclimates can be found in Peru.
 This diverse range of climates is largely due to the existence of the Andes mountain range as well as the cold waters of the Humboldt Current that passes close by Peru’s shoreline.

 Peru is also known for its fusion cuisine as a result of its storied cultural history, which can be traced back more than ten centuries.
 Today, Peruvian food is a fusion of its own Inca roots combined with a mix of Spanish, African, Chinese and French influences, to name a few.

-When you choose to take part in volunteer travel in Peru with GVI, you’ll be working to address challenges identified by local NGOs, and contributing to government-run initiatives in and around the town of Oxapampa.
+When you choose to take part in volunteer in Peru with GVI, you’ll be working to address challenges identified by local NGOs, and contributing to government-run initiatives in and around the town of Oxapampa.
 There will also be the opportunity to work with our partner in wildlife and habitat conservation, the Centre for Sustainable Development (CDS).